Trust vs. Prenuptial Agreement: Which is Right for You?

 Benefits of a Prenuptial Agreement

 People often associate a prenuptial agreement to protect assets with celebrities and the extremely wealthy, but they have many more uses.
 People of all ages and many different situations can benefit from a prenup.
 Arag explains that if you have a significant premarital estate, it is a good idea to make sure that your spouse will only get as much of it as you wish in the event of divorce or death.
 This is especially true if you want to protect the inheritance of your children from a previous relationship.
 A prenup can also protect income and assets acquired during your marriage.
 Without setting terms at the beginning of a marriage, you may end up paying unexpected support or alimony to your spouse.

-Prenuptial agreements are also a good way to protect some of your intangible assets.
-This includes, but but is not necessarily limited to, intellectual property and business ventures.
+Prenuptial agreements are also a good ways to protect some of your intangible assets.
+This includes, but is not necessarily limited to, intellectual property and business ventures.

 Which One is Better?

 In our years of experience, the answer for most people is an asset protection trust.
 To be clear, this is not just any trust.
 It is a trust you structure specifically with asset protection in mind.
 Both a trust and a prenuptial agreement have their benefits, but which one is right for you?
 The answer is that it depends on your situation.
 If you have significant assets to protect, from decades in the asset protection field, the trust is most likely the best choice for you.